jaredhanson/dotfiles/zsh/README.md

 ## Usage

-When `zsh` starts, it sources the following files, in order, to initialize the environment.
+When `zsh` starts, it reads commands from the following files, in order, to initialize the environment.

 [reads from files](https://zsh.sourceforge.io/Intro/intro_3.html) to initialize the environment.
 These [files](https://unix.stackexchange.com/questions/71253/what-should-shouldnt-go-in-zshenv-zshrc-zlogin-zprofile-zlogout/71258#71258), in order, are